SFgiantsfan/Programming-2-Individual-Projects-2022-2023/README.md

 #### Documentation

 ## Game?
-I also think it would be cool to do some sort of game.
-I'm not sure what it would look like yet.
+I'm not sure what it would look like yet but I think it would be cool to do some sort of game.

 ![Logo]()